- How is commercial arbitration used and what are the recent trends?

-Under Article 3 of the International Arbitration Code and Article 411 of the Civil Procedure Code, the court can only intervene in arbitration proceedings in accordance with relevant articles of the code.
+Under Article 3 of the International Arbitration Code and Article 411 of the Civil Procedure Code, the court can only intervene in arbitration proceedings under the circumstances specified by the law.

 Local courts assist arbitration proceedings by appointing arbitrators, if the parties cannot agree on the arbitrator to be appointed, or for any other reasons under Article 7 of the International Arbitration Code and the relevant provisions of the Civil Procedure Code.
 The same provision also allows parties to resort to state courts to order the disqualification of arbitrators.

 If the parties fail to agree on the extension of the arbitration period of one year given under Article 10 of the International Arbitration Code and Article 427 of the Civil Procedure Code, one of the parties can request the local court to grant an extension before the time limit for arbitration proceedings expires.

 Parties can request interim injunctions enforceable on the counterparty and third parties from local courts during or before the arbitration proceedings.
-Parties can also seek the assistance of state courts if the counterparty does not comply with interim relief ordered by the tribunal.
+Parties can also seek the assistance of state courts if the counterparty does not comply with interim relief ordered by the tribunal (International Arbitration Code).

 The arbitral tribunal and parties to the dispute can seek the assistance of local courts to collect evidence and witness statements.
 Local courts can compel third parties to collect evidence and witness statements (see Question 20 and Question 21).

-If the International Arbitration Code applies, depending on the subject matter of the dispute the civil or commercial court of first instance where the defendant resides or has a place of business, has jurisdiction over arbitration-related applications.
+If the International Arbitration Code applies, depending on the subject matter of the dispute, the civil or commercial court of first instance where the defendant resides or has a place of business, has jurisdiction over arbitration-related applications.
 If the defendant has no residence, domicile or workplace in Turkey, Istanbul civil or commercial courts have jurisdiction.

-If the Civil Procedure Code applies, the regional appellate court of the place of arbitration has jurisdiction.
-If the place of arbitration is not determined, the regional appellate court where the defendant resides or has a place of business has jurisdiction.
+If the Civil Procedure Code applies, the civil or commercial court of first instance of the place of arbitration has jurisdiction.
+If the place of arbitration is not determined, the civil or commercial court of first instance where the defendant resides or has a place of business has jurisdiction.

 - What is the risk of a local court intervening to frustrate an arbitration seated in its jurisdiction?
 Can a party delay proceedings by frequent court applications?